Southside Elementary School

 School bus transportation is provided as a service to the students of Dinwiddie County.
 Riding the bus is a privilege that may be revoked if students fail to follow bus rules.
 (Refer to the County Code of Conduct for a full explanation of bus rules.)

 Bus drivers will explain the bus rules and expectations to students on their bus during the first week of school.
-Parents are encouraged to carefully review these guidelines with their child.
-It is critical that students comply with all bus rules and procedures to ensure all students arrive at their destination safely.
+Parents/guardians are encouraged to carefully review these guidelines with their children.
+Students must comply with all bus rules and procedures to ensure all students arrive at their destination safely.

 Bus Passes

-• Name and address of stop where they are to get on and/or off
+- Name and address of the stop where student is to get on and/or off bus

-• Phone number of parent (for verification purposes)
+- Phone number of parent/guardian (for verification purposes)

-For safety and security purposes, bus passes cannot be taken over the phone.
+For safety and security purposes, bus pass requests cannot be taken over the phone.
 All bus changes must be made in writing.

-If an emergency arises during the school day, parents may fax a bus pass to the school before dismissal.
-It must contain a parent’s signature.
+If an emergency arises during the school day, parents may fax a bus pass request to the school before dismissal.
+It must contain a parent/guardian signature.
+It must be approved by the Transportation Department.

-It is important that parents follow these guidelines in order to protect our students.
+Parents must follow these guidelines to protect our students.

 Cafeteria Manners

-Use of good manners in the cafeteria and ensuring that our cafeteria is clean and orderly is a student’s responsibility.
-Students are expected to pick up dropped paper or food items.
-At the end of the lunch period, each child is responsible for returning their tray to the dish room and properly disposing of trash.
+The use of good manners in the cafeteria and ensuring that our cafeteria is clean and orderly is a student’s responsibility.
+Students are expected to pick up dropped paper, plastic, or food items belonging to them.
+At the end of the lunch period, each child is responsible for cleaning up after themself and throwing all trash away.

-All students are asked to assist in having our lunchtime remain orderly.
+All students are asked to assist in keeping our lunchtime orderly.
 Parents can assist us greatly by teaching and modeling appropriate table manners at home.

 Cell Phone Use

-Cell phones are required to be out of visible sight and powered off during scheduled class time.
-Cell phones MAY NOT be displayed, activated or used on the school bus by students while being transported to and/or from school.
-When students are attending instructionally related after-school activities (tutoring, homework help, make-up work, etc.), cell phones and electronic devices should not be used.
+Cell phones are required to be out of visible sight and powered off completely during scheduled class time.
+Cell phones MAY NOT be displayed, activated, or used on the school bus by students while being transported to and/or from school.
+When students are attending instructional-related after-school activities (tutoring, homework help, make-up work, etc.), cell phones and electronic devices should not be used.

 Changes in Parent Contact Information

-Parents are expected to notify the office immediately of any changes in address, phone numbers or other contact information throughout the school year.
+Parents are expected to notify the classroom teacher and office immediately of any changes in address, phone numbers, or other contact information throughout the school year.
 This enables the school to reach parents quickly in the event of an emergency involving the student.
+Any changes to a student’s address will require Proof of Residency prior to changes being made in Infinite Campus.

 Character Education